GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 * #1C345E: This is another one of my primary colours chosen to invoke Trust.
 * #2E4A52: This is one of my secondary colours intended for elements which require user feedback.
 * #595454: This is another of my secondary colours.
 I felt it was important to has a dark color as it may be needed for contrast.
 * #B85C00: This is a colour I chose for all my calls to action.
 It is intentionally different to the rest of my colour scheme to draw the attention of the user.
-I again like with other colours, Intentionally selected a duller shade of orange to ensure good contrast and accessibility.
+I again, like with other colours, Intentionally selected a duller shade of orange to ensure good contrast and accessibility.

 In the end I did not use #595454 or #B85C00 and opted to use #1C345E with different levels of opacity.